testmailtt/webhook.site/docs/faq.markdown

 For Webhook.site Pro customers, it is possible to have a URL whitelisted so it will not be automatically blocked.
 To request a whitelisting, please contact [Support](https://support.webhook.site).

-Additionally, the limit for automatically blocking the URL is many times higher than for the free version.
+Additionally, when an URL is associated with a Webhook.site Pro or Enterprise account, the limit for automatically blocking the URL is many times higher than for the free version.

 ## I'm getting a 413 Payload Too Large, what's wrong? / What's the request size limit?